The minstrel boy to the war has gone, In the ranks of death you'll find him; His father's sword he hath girded on, And his wild harp slung behind him.

 Modern Western culture tends to think of Warriors and Poets as belonging to distinct, different and opposing groups.
 Warriors are manly men who like hitting each other and other simple pleasures.
 Poets are culturally refined wimps.

 Traditionally though, poetry and war are complementary pursuits.
 Poems sing of the glory found in battle.
 Honor and virtue are on display when men are facing deadly peril.
 Experiencing death and the horrors of war makes a man contemplate the big questions of life.
 Often the war is being fought for some greater purpose or cause, such as liberty.
 Great generals devote their spare time to philosophy, wondering what it all means.
-Poetry (except blank verse) is built on the optimal deployment of limited resources - words that fit together with other words, and with words that aren't there - not unlike the strategic decisions a soldier makes on the battlefield.
+Poetry (except free verse) is built on the optimal deployment of limited resources - words that fit together with other words, and with words that aren't there - not unlike the strategic decisions a soldier makes on the battlefield.

 Note that this isn't only about poetry.
 This trope is about literature, music, writing epic sagas, philosophy... any sufficiently refined way of expression combined with warfare, fighting or any kind of physical combat.